 The U.S. Food and Drug Administration is proposing to extend the compliance dates for the Nutrition Facts and Supplement Facts label final rule and the Serving Size final rule from July 26, 2018, to Jan.
 1, 2020, for manufacturers with $10 million or more in annual food sales.
 Manufacturers with less than $10 million in annual food sales would receive an extra year to comply—until Jan.
 1, 2021.

-Earlier this year, the FDA put forth their Nutrition Innovation Strategy.
-It aims to provide consumers with science-based and qualified health claims—meaningful claims that are understandable, and ones that they can trust.
+Earlier this year, the FDA published their Nutrition Innovation Strategy.
+It’s objective is to provide consumers with science-based and qualified health claims—meaningful claims that are understandable, and ones that they can trust.
 Commissioner Gottlieb asserts: